tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 1. What kind of authorization is required to make requests to the API?
 2. Are there different access levels within the authorization (for example, free versus pro tiers) that determine how many requests you can make or the types of information you can access?
-3. Are you able to get an API key or whatever authorization method is required in order to make test calls to the API?
+3. Are you able to get an API key or whatever authorization method is required to make test calls to the API?
 4. How is the information about authorization integrated into the getting started tutorial?